NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Team-Foundation-Build.md

 ---

-# Setting up Package Restore with Team Foundation Build
+# Setting up package restore with Team Foundation Build

 > Applies To:
 >  - Custom MSBuild projects running on any version of TFS